 Thymosin alpha 1 (T α 1) is a peptide, or small protein, produced naturally by the thymus gland.
 The thymus is where immune cells known as T cells mature and are released when prompted to do so by the T α 1 peptide.
 T cell production and action within the body is vital to adaptive immunity.
 This is the mode by which immune cells are able to recognize and kill foreign invaders.
 Specifically, T α 1 has been shown to enhance the function of certain immune cells called T and dendritic cells.
 These white blood cells play pivotal roles in the body’s defense process to anyone with a depressed immune system or suffering from an infection.
+Thymosin alpha 1 has three hallmark actions.
+It can improve immune modulation, it can be immune stimulating, or it can be immune dampening.
+It takes advantage of our innate and acquired immune system and does what is necessary depending on what is needed.

-Benefits of Thymosin-alpha 1:
+Benefits of Thymosin alpha 1:

 - Enhances the function of certain immune cells called T and dendritic cells

-- Exhibits antibacterial and antifungal properties
+- Exhibits antibacterial, antiviral and antifungal properties

 - Suppresses tumor growth